openego/eTraGo/README.rst

    $ pip3 install cartopy

-For a more detailed guide on the installation, please refer to the `readthedocs <https://etrago.readthedocs.io/en/latest/installation.html>`_.
+For a more detailed guide on the installation, please refer to the readthedocs section `Installation <https://etrago.readthedocs.io/en/latest/installation.html>`_.

 Input Data
 ==========